shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “You’re not?”

-“Have I been mean to you at all since I got here?”
+“No!
+Look, have I been mean to you at all since I got here?”

 Fisher lowered his arms.
 “Well, you didn’t scratch me, you didn’t punch me, and you didn’t kick me in the groin.”